Republican Kevin Nicholson joins Wisconsin governor’s race

 An expensive and bruising Republican primary would be good news for Gov. Tony Evers, who is seeking to overcome history and an expected bad year for Democrats nationwide to win a second term.

 Nicholson, an outspoken backer of former President Donald Trump, is running as an anti-establishment outsider in a bid to capture conservatives who have not gotten behind Kleefisch’s candidacy.
-Nicholson has already clashed with Republicans, including both Kleefisch and Assembly Speaker Robin Vos who last week urged Nicholson not to run.
+Nicholson, in his first public comments on WTAQ-AM after announcing his bid, took swipes at Kleefisch, Republican Assembly Speaker Robin Vos, the state GOP party chairman and a conservative Wisconsin Supreme Court justice.

+“We need people from the outside to step up and actually to fight,” Nicholson said, referring to taking on a Republican “decaying machine.”

 Nicholson, a business consultant, originally had his eyes set on running for U.S. Senate again after his 2018 primary loss, with his website encouraging donations to help him “take back Washington.”
 But when Republican Sen. Ron Johnson announced earlier this month that he would seek reelection, Nicholson pivoted to run for governor.